Antipasto Pasta Salad (Easy Italian Recipe)

 - Pasta Shapes: Use short varieties like farfalle, fusilli, elbows, cavatappi, or tortellini

-- Proteins/Cheese (up to 2): Try grilled chicken, shrimp, tuna, tofu, Italian meats, mozzarella, cheddar, or Parmesan.
+- Proteins/Cheese (up to 2): Try grilled chicken thighs, grilled shrimp, tuna, tofu, Italian meats, mozzarella, cheddar, or Parmesan.

 - Flavor Boosters: Mix in feta, goat cheese, black olives, sun-dried tomatoes, capers, pepperoncini, red onion, or red peppers.

+Toss dressing with pasta salad.
 The longer you let it sit in the fridge, the more flavorful the pasta salad will taste.
+At least 30 minutes is recommended.

 Here are a few airtight containers that work well for storing leftover pasta salad, pasta dishes, and more: Pyrex different sizes, Snapware different sizes, Glasslock oven safe, and Rubbermaid Takealongs.
 Any airtight container will do!
 Pasta salad tastes even better the next day.